nodecross/nodex-docs/source/preview/build_guide/free_rtos/tutorial/ubuntu-nodejs/ii.-sign-credentials.md

 # Scenario II.
 Sign Credentials

-In Scenario II, you will learn how to apply digital signature to JSON-LD based structured data using UNiD EDGE SDK.
+In Scenario II, you will learn how to apply digital signature to JSON-LD based structured data using NodeX EDGE SDK.

 ## Goals

-* By following this tutorial, you will learn how to digitally sign JSON-LD based structured data using UNiD EDGE SDK.
+* By following this tutorial, you will learn how to digitally sign JSON-LD based structured data using NodeX EDGE SDK.

 ## Tutorial flow

 This tutorial will proceed in the order defined below.
 The steps from "1.
 Creating a NodeJS project" to "3.
-Using UNiD EDGE SDK" in the tutorial are exactly the same as [Scenario I](i.-create-a-did.md).
+Using NodeX EDGE SDK" in the tutorial are exactly the same as [Scenario I](i.-create-a-did.md).
 Please refer to Scenario I page for the details.

 1. Creating a NodeJS project
 2. Install dependencies and project settings
-3. Using UNiD EDGE SDK
+3. Using NodeX EDGE SDK
 4. Digitally sign structured data

 ## 4. Digitally sign structured data

-Digitally signing structured data is also easy with the UNiD EDGE SDK!
+Digitally signing structured data is also easy with the NodeX EDGE SDK!
 You only need to include the following few statements in your code to benefit from digital signatures.

 ```typescript
 (async () => {